saheerb/ci-test/docs/index.md

 * **tf-ci-gateway:** split a test group (TEST_GROUPS) into multiple ‘.test’ files, each representing a test description (TEST_DESC)
 * **tf-a-builder:** freestyle, builds the package and launch a LAVA job

 Any job can be triggered manually by authorized users.
 Gerrit jobs are those triggered on behalf of gerrit actions, either ‘Allow +1’ or ‘Allow +2’, and track a particular project, either TF-A https://git.trustedfirmware.org/TF-A/trusted-firmware-a.git/ or TF-A tests https://git.trustedfirmware.org/TF-A/tf-a-tests.git/.
-The following screenshot shows and example of the tf-gerrit-tforg-l1 job at the Jenkins instance
+The following screenshot shows an example of the `tf-gerrit-tforg-l1` job at the Jenkins instance:

 ![Alt text](images/Jenkins-build-158.png "tf-gerrit job")

 The tf-gerrit-tforg-l1 indicates the tracking project, tf-gerrit-tforg-l1, and the level, tf-gerrit-tforg-l1.
-Levels indicate testing depth (test descriptions coverage) and are used in different phases in the development phase as seen below
+Levels indicate testing depth (test descriptions coverage) and are used in different phases in the development phase as seen below:

 ![Alt text](images/ci-jobs-triggered-by-gerrit.png "jobs trigger")